Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Quantifying cosmic variance

 In Fig. \ref{fig:colorcoded_density_uvlf} we study the UV LFs in these two different reionization models as a function of over-density ($1 + \delta$) to understand the reason for this variance.
-Firstly, as also noted in \citep{astraeus1}, the peak in the UV LF ($\muv \sim -14$ and $-12$ at $z = 12$ and 6, respectively) arises due to star formation in newly formed halos that pushes out the rest of the gas, quenching subsequent star formation.
-The UV LF below these luminosities is driven by the (negative) luminosity evolution of low-mass galaxies as their stellar populations age.
-Secondly, reionization effects kick-in for galaxies with $\muv \gsim -9$ and are therefore not important for the galaxies that have been observed so far.
-Thirdly, we find that most of the cosmic variance is completely driven by the underlying density field.
+We find that most of the cosmic variance is completely driven by the underlying density field.
 Fig. \ref{fig:colorcoded_density_uvlf} clearly shows that although the number density of galaxies scales with the density of their environments, the shape of the UV LF is quite independent of the environment.
 This essentially shows galaxy assembly to be mostly driven by \quotes{local} processes with almost no dependence on the environment.
-Quantitatively, a factor of 1.3 change in the over-density causes a variance less than 30\% at $\muv \sim -14$ for all $z$ and UV feedback models. $\zeta$ increases to 50\% (300\%) at $\muv \sim -20$ at $z = 6$ ($z = 12$) for the JADES-deep survey with the variance being a factor $\sim 1.6$ lower for the JADES-medium survey.
+Quantitatively, a factor of 1.3 change in the over-density causes a variance less than 25\% at $\muv \sim -14$ for all $z$ and UV feedback models. $\zeta$ increases to 30\% (100\%) at $\muv \sim -20$ at $z = 6$ ($z = 12$) for the JADES-deep survey with the variance being a factor $\sim 1.6$ lower for the JADES-medium survey.
 However, as noted above, as of now, all of the over-densities probed are within current observational uncertainties.